Large Cluster Granola

 I chose to add dried cranberries and pepitas (pumpkin seeds).
 You can add whatever you prefer.
 It’s so simple to make you will be doing it all the time.
 Like me!

-You just mix the ingredients, spread evenly in a lined baking sheet, bake and let cool completely before breaking in to large clusters.
+You just mix the ingredients, spread evenly on a lined baking sheet, bake and let cool completely before breaking into large clusters.
 It’s just that simple.

 - 3 cups Rolled Oats (Old Fashioned not Quick)

 - 1/4 cup Brown Sugar

 - 2 teaspoons Vanilla extract

 - 1 Egg white, beaten until slightly foamy

 Preheat oven to 325 degrees and prepare a large baking sheet with parchment paper or grease the pan.
 (One with a raised edge)